-The Porto de Sergipe I power plant is a 1.5GW natural gas-fired power plant being developed in Barra dos Coqueiros, Brazil.
-Upon completion in January 2020, it will be the biggest gas-fired power plant in the region.
+The Porto de Sergipe I power plant is a 1.55GW natural gas-fired power plant in Barra dos Coqueiros, Brazil.
+The power plant was successfully commissioned in March 2020.

-The project includes the construction of an integrated floating storage and regasification unit (FSRU) for natural gas, along with an associated gas pipeline and mooring infrastructure.
-It also comprises a dedicated 33km-long, 500kV high-voltage transmission line.
+The project included the construction of an integrated floating storage and regasification unit (FSRU) for natural gas, along with an associated gas pipeline and mooring infrastructure.
+It also has a dedicated 33km-long, 500kV high-voltage transmission line.

-Centrais Elétricas de Sergipe (CELSE) is developing the project with an estimated investment of $1.74bn.
+Centrais Elétricas de Sergipe (CELSE) is the developer of the project, with an estimated investment of $1.74bn.
 CELSE was formed in 2015 by Brazilian utility EBRASIL and Golar Power, which is a 50/50 joint venture between Golar LNG and Stonepeak Infrastructure Partners.

-The project is expected to generate 2,500 direct jobs during construction and up to 200 jobs during the operational phase of 25 years.
+The project created nearly 2,500 direct jobs during construction and will support up to 200 jobs during the operational phase of 25 years.
 It is expected to provide additional power during dry seasons to meet electricity demand in the region.

-Being developed on a 511,622m² site, the power plant will be located approximately 10km from Sergipe State’s capital city Aracaju.
+Developed on a 511,622m² site, the power plant is located approximately 10km from Aracaju, Sergipe State’s capital city.

-The 7HA gas turbine technology is capable of delivering full power to the grid in less than 30 minutes and can generate more power with 50% less CO₂ emissions.
+The 7HA gas turbine technology can deliver full power to the grid in less than 30 minutes and generate more power with 50% less CO₂ emissions.

-The power plant will receive natural gas from the FSRU, which will be located 6.5km from the coastline.
+The power plant receives natural gas from the FSRU Golar Nanook, located 6km from the coastline.

-The FSRU will have a storage capacity of 170,000m³ of LNG and a regasification capacity of 21 million normal cubic metres per day (MNm³/day).
-It will feature a submerged soft yoke system (SSY), which will allow for the free rotation of the FSRU and provide connectivity with the gas pipeline to transport fuel to the plant.
-Tankers/LNG carriers will transport LNG to the FSRU.
+The FSRU has a storage capacity of 163,000m³ of liquefied natural gas (LNG) and a regasification capacity of 21 million normal cubic metres per day (MNm³/day).
+It features a submerged soft yoke system (SSY), which allows for the free rotation of the FSRU and provides connectivity with the gas pipeline to transport fuel to the plant.
+Tankers/LNG carriers transport LNG to the FSRU.

 CELSE signed an agreement with Golar Power to charter the Golar Nanook FSRU for 25 years for the Sergipe project in October 2016.
-The FSRU is currently being constructed at the Samsung Heavy Industries shipyard, and will be entirely owned and operated by Golar Power.
+The FSRU was constructed at the Samsung Heavy Industries shipyard and is owned and operated by Golar Power.

 CELSE signed a long-term LNG sale and purchase agreement (SPA) with Ocean LNG for the supply of 1.3Mtpa of LNG for the Sergipe project in November 2016.
-The fuel supply will be made on an ex-ship basis with shipments beginning in 2020.
+The fuel supply will be made on an ex-ship basis.

 Qatar Petroleum holds 70% stake in Ocean LNG, while the remaining 30% is held by ExxonMobil.

-The transmission system for the Sergipe project will comprise a high-voltage step-up substation, transmission lines, and a bay at an existing substation.
+The transmission system for the Sergipe project comprises a high-voltage step-up substation, two independent transmission circuits approximately 34km long with 80 towers and 24 conductors including two communication cables, and a bay at an existing substation.

-Electricity produced by the power plant will be transmitted by the Porto de Sergipe I substation to the Jardim substation of the National Interconnected System (SIN) through the dedicated transmission line.
+Electricity produced by the power plant is transmitted by the Porto de Sergipe I substation to the Jardim substation of the National Interconnected System (SIN) through the dedicated transmission line.